A simple idea to whip climate change

 I believe there is an extremely simple way to whip climate change and I plan to set it out below.

-It’s wonderful to see children all over the world marching today for such an important cause and they are absolutely right that if we don’t implement ideas immediately then their lives and their children’s lives are going to be imperilled.
+It’s wonderful to see children all over the world marching today for such an important cause and they are absolutely right that if we don’t implement ideas immediately then their lives and their children’s lives are going to be imperiled.

 Many people working on this subject believe the world needs a carbon tax on dirty fuels - coal and oil - to solve the problem.
 However, the problem with a carbon tax is that it has so far been impossible to impose without governments falling.
 The Australian government tried to bring one in and they were kicked out - the new government cancelled it.
 In November 2018, the state of Washington voted against a carbon tax for the second time in two years.

 Carbon taxes are of course well-intentioned.
-But others are sceptical that they will raise enough resources to tackle the problem, or if the money will actually even be spent on the issue.
+But others are skeptical that they will raise enough resources to tackle the problem, or if the money will actually even be spent on the issue.
 So aside from being unpopular with the companies, carbon taxes are also often unpopular with the public and unpopular with governments.
 There are really no winners - except ultimately the globe and the environment.

 So I would like to propose the following: a Clean Energy Dividend.